-On May 1, Coastal Enterprises (CEI) returns to Brick South, in Portland, to host an early evening program and showcase of over 60 businesses that have received advice or financing from us.
+Join us on May 1 in Portland!
+On May 1, Coastal Enterprises (CEI) welcomes guest speaker, Will Rosenzweig, founder of the Republic of Tea, to keynote our annual celebration.
+We’ll return to Brick South, in Portland, to host an early evening program and showcase of over 60 businesses that have received advice or financing from us.
 These portfolio companies represent industries vital to Maine’s economy, including food and beverage, textile, renewable energy, technology, nature-based tourism, healthcare, childcare and more.
 We will provide a compelling presentation, refreshments, networking opportunities, and a shopping bag!

 New Report from The Nature Conservancy and Coastal Enterprises, Inc. Recommends Strategies to Make Renewable Energy More Available, Accessible and Affordable Across the Region